fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ### What is a closure?
 What are some examples of closures?
-A closure is a 'snippet' of code that can be passed around within a program and execute at a later time.
-They are unique (when compared to say, methods) in that closures are able to bind to surrounding artefacts when they are created, such that these artefacts can be referenced when the closure is executed.
+A closure is a 'snippet' of code that can be passed around within a program and executed at a later point in time.
+They are unique compared to methods in that closures are able to bind to surrounding artefacts when they are created, such that these artefacts can be referenced when the closure is executed.
+This allows closures to access local variables that were defined outside of the closure's scope, without explicitly passing those variables as arguments to the closure.
 Examples of closures include:
 1. Blocks
 2. Proc objects
 3. Lambdas

-If we're being strict with our definitions, a block is technically not a closure, since it cannot be passed around without converting it to a Proc object first (it is effectively a 'single use' snippet of code passed directly as an argument to a method) - we cannot assign blocks to local variables (attempting to do so will raise a `SyntaxError`, since Ruby will assume we are trying to create a Hash object).
+If we're being strict with our definitions, a block is technically not a closure, since it cannot be passed around without converting it to a `Proc` object first (it is effectively a 'single use' snippet of code passed directly as an argument to a method, and only 'exists' as it is being passed to a method in the course of method execution) - we cannot assign blocks to local variables (attempting to do so will raise a `SyntaxError`, since Ruby will assume we are trying to create a Hash object).

 ### What is a binding?
-A binding is the series of artefacts that a closure has context of when it is created.
+The binding of a closure is the series of artefacts that a closure has context of when it is created.
 This means that when the closure is executed at a later point in time (compared to when it was created), it still retains references to those artefacts (e.g. references to methods and local variables).

-It should be noted that it is the __reference__ to local variables and methods that is part of a binding, __not__ the underlying values.
-This means that if we change the definition of a method or assigned value of a local variable after a closure has been created (this is the point at which the binding is set), those changes will be reflected in the execution of the closure (assuming those changes are done __before__ the closure is executed).
+It should be noted that it is the __reference__ to local variables that is part of a binding, __not__ the underlying values.
+This means that if we change the definition of a method or assigned value of a local variable after a closure has been created (this is the point at which the binding is set), those changes will be reflected in the execution of the closure (again assuming those changes are made __before__ the closure is executed).
 ```ruby
 def call_a_proc(proc_obj)
   proc_obj.call